intel-analytics/BigDL-2.x/docs/readthedocs/source/doc/Chronos/Overview/chronos.md

 f.fit(...)
 f.predict(...)
 ```
-Refer to API docs of each Forecaster for detailed usage instructions and exmaples.
+Refer to API docs of each Forecaster for detailed usage instructions and examples.

 ###### **4.2.1 LSTMForecaster**